 at the Local Civil Registrar where your marriage was recorded or solemnized and at the Local Civil Registrar of the RTC Court that granted the petition for declaration of absolute nullity or annulment of marriage.

-5. What happens to the conjugal properties?
+7. What happens to the conjugal properties after annulment?

-There will be an inventory on the properties that were purchased individually and as husband and wife.
+There will be an inventory of the properties that were purchased individually and as husband and wife.
 If there are any existing debts or outstanding financial obligations, these will be deducted from the conjugal properties as well.
 And then the properties will be liquidated or distributed depending on the settlement, either through Absolute Community of Property or Conjugal Partnership of Gains.

 - Should You Merge Your Finances After Marriage?